-Trimmed dialogue about Obi-Wan having the high ground at the end of their duel.
+Removed dialogue about the ‘high ground’ at the end of the duel.

 The ending of the film was great fun to work on.
 You'll hear my own voice replacing that of the medical droid.
 His prognosis is not that she's dying, but rather that she will survive without ever fully recovering.

 *Thanks to Snooker and Sir Ridley, removed R2 and 3PO from the birth of the twins.
 This eases continuity tensions with the original trilogy, avoiding awkward questions like, “Shouldn’t R2 have recognized Yoda on Dagobah?”

 Replaced Vader’s scream with the Russian dub, arguably making it a little less cheesy.

 Courtesy of Hundsdorfex, replaced shot of Taintive IV descending toward Naboo with the ship streaking through space.